VectorInstitute/ai-pocket-reference-code/README.md

 ```

 Each directory contains supplementary Jupyter notebooks for their corresponding
-pocket references.
-The notebooks follow the same naming convention as their pocket
+Pocket References The notebooks follow the same naming convention as their pocket
 reference counterparts (without the .md extension).
 For example:

 - `notebooks/nlp/lora.ipynb` corresponds to the LoRA pocket reference